pkun7987/pkun7987.github.io/_posts/2025-05-31-faraway-land.md

 *If you shall die, I shall be by your side.*

-Shanghai really wasn’t the best place for plant revival - especially in winter.
+Shanghai really wasn’t the best place for plant revival – especially in winter.
 Unlike my hometown in northern China, Shanghai was in the south and didn’t have central heating.
 Around January, right before Chinese New Year, there was a long stretch of cold, rainy days.
 My flat didn’t get much sun.
-When I returned to Shanghai, two of my previously healthy plants had died - one probably from the cold, and the other from root rot due to trapped moisture.
+When I returned to Shanghai, two of my previously healthy plants had died – one probably from the cold, and the other from root rot due to trapped moisture.
 That one was a succulent.
-It must have died very quickly, because when it died, all its leaves were still bright green - like summer.
+It must have died very quickly, because when it died, all its leaves were still bright green – like summer.
 I didn’t notice it was dead at first, but when I touched it, everything above the root just fell off.
 On the surface, it looked like it was holding on.
 Inside, it was long gone.

-At the time, I was renting an old, run-down flat - one Mum had picked for me.
+At the time, I was renting an old, run-down flat – one Mum had picked for me.
 I could’ve found a place myself, but she didn’t trust me and didn't want me to "waste time" flat-hunting.
 I wasn’t in Shanghai when the lease was signed, and she hadn’t viewed the flat carefully either.
-She was told it was “old,” but the location was very good.
+She was told it was “old”, but the location was very good.

 Mum’s idea of “old” was nothing like Shanghai old.
 Fifty years ago, an earthquake obliterated almost every building in my hometnwn, so people there had long forgotten what a genuinely old building looked like.

-This whole neighbourhood was so old it didn’t even have proper rubbish collection - people just left trash bags on the street to be picked up.
+This whole neighbourhood was so old it didn’t even have proper rubbish collection – people just left trash bags on the street to be picked up.
 In the morning, I was often woken by the sound of Shanghai natives playing mahjong downstairs.
 At night, my dreams often sounded like stray cats in heat.
-I actually got quite good at talking back to them - though I wasn't sure if the vocabulary was appropriate.
+I actually got quite good at talking back to them – though I wasn't sure if the vocabulary was appropriate.

 My air conditioner leaked water downstairs several times.
 Neighbourhood management made me leave work to fix it, which was actually a nice break.
 The air conditioner wasn’t the only thing that leaked in this place.
 One time, as I was sitting on the toilet, contemplating the meaning of life and the secrets of the universe, I felt a cool splash on my head.
 It turned out the upstairs toilet was leaking.
 I was glad the splash wasn't a warm one.

 The upstairs tenant was a girl my age.
 She was nice about it.
-Her landlord eventually moved her out and remodelled the bathroom - replacing the rhythmic drips with the distorted sustains from a power drill.
+Her landlord eventually moved her out and remodelled the bathroom – replacing the rhythmic drips with the distorted sustains from a power drill.

-Dead plants weren’t the only thing that greated me upon my return that New Year.
-When I walked in, I was engulfed by a foul smell - The fridge had died, and some frozen food had gone off.
+Dead plants weren’t the only thing that greeted me upon my return that New Year.
+When I walked in, I was engulfed by a foul smell – The fridge had died, and some frozen food had gone off.
 I cleaned everything up, but the smell wouldn’t go away.

 I immediately took more annual leave and went flat-hunting.
-I moved into a serviced apartment that cost 70% of my monthly salary - but it didn’t matter.
+I moved into a serviced apartment that cost 70% of my monthly salary – but it didn’t matter.
 I had no hobbies, no social life, and ate all three meals at TikTok’s free canteen.
 I had no personal expenses.

 I hadn’t even turned 21.